 Individual monitoring records shall be sufficient to evaluate compliance with the regulatory provisions for internal and external exposures [10 CFR 835.702(c)(1)].
+An acceptable approach for meeting this requirement is for a site to maintain records of all occupational doses received during the year for any monitored (internal or external exposure) individual at that site.
+The records would include doses received at other sites prior to being monitored at the site in question.
 These records shall be sufficient to provide dose information necessary to complete mandated reports to individuals [10 CFR 835.702(c)(2)].

 10 CFR 835.702(d) requires that documentation of all occupational doses received during the current year be obtained to assure individuals do not exceed the dose limits provided in 10 CFR 835.202(a).
 A written estimate signed by the individual may be accepted if complete records documenting previous occupational dose during the year cannot be obtained.
+10 CFR 835.702(e) requires that reasonable efforts be made to obtain complete records of the prior year's occupational internal and external doses.
+An acceptable approach to obtain such records includes making at least three written requests to each prior employer.
 Doses from planned special exposures conducted in accordance with 10 CFR 835.204 and emergency exposures authorized in accordance with 10 CFR 835.1302(d) are not included when determining compliance with the occupational dose limits.